LevskiWeng/svnchecker-fork/README.md

 ## How to use

 You could use this project according to the [manual of svnchecker](http://svnchecker.tigris.org/servlets/ProjectDocumentList;jsessionid=AE41B5BC7EB23951DAD5B9B4A8B37625).
-And this project will provide extra documentation when necessary.
+And addtitional documentation is available in file [AdditionalManual.md](https://github.com/LevskiWeng/svnchecker-fork/blob/master/AdditionManual.md)

 ## Authors